Open-School-Bell/docs/index.md

 ### You could also

  - Connect a relay to the GPIO Pins on a Raspberry Pi to an existing ringer wire so Open School Bell can run your existing bells alongside RPi sounders.
- - Use a tablet to display the action/status screen as a physical lockdown button.
+ - Connect a touch screen to one of your sounder Pis and use it as a _Lockdown Screen_

 ## How you'll set it up